 Real estate investors looking at Virginia have several great markets to choose from.
 There’s something for everyone — from large urban areas to small, rural towns.

 One excellent market is the city of Williamsburg.
 Sitting just 50 minutes southeast of Richmond, Williamsburg is one of the oldest cities in the United States.
-It offers tenants the charms and attractions of a historic small town, but it’s growing rapidly and has plenty of modern amenities.
+It offers residents the charms and attractions of a historic small town, but it’s growing rapidly and has plenty of modern amenities.

 If you’re looking to add Williamsburg properties to your real estate portfolio, here are some things to know:

-Williamsburg is a small town with only 15,697 tenants.
+Williamsburg is a small town with only 15,697 residents.
 However, it has grown at a healthy rate for 60 years.
 World Population Review found Williamsburg’s population grew by about 11% in the past decade.

 Williamsburg’s economy is largely tourism-driven, thanks to Colonial Williamsburg.
 The College of William & Mary also makes education a large industry in the city.